HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/index.md

 These performance tests are primarily focused on DAM API.
 Client-side rendering, such as browser-based rendering, is excluded from the tests.

-## JVM heap and pod resource guidelines (performance runs)
+# JVM heap and pod resource guidelines for performance runs

 During performance testing, align JVM heap settings with pod resource limits to ensure consistent performance and prevent unexpected memory issues.

 ### Memory requests and limits

 Set the pod’s `requests.memory` value equal to its `limits.memory` value.
 This configuration ensures that the container receives a fixed memory allocation and prevents memory overcommit or out-of-memory (OOM) errors.

 ### JVM heap size alignment